 What are the risk factors?

-How is Colorectal Cancer Treated?
+How is Skin Cancer Treated?

 If a cancer diagnosis is given, staging provides important information about the extent of cancer in the body and anticipated response to treatment.